abstractguy/TSO_project/README.md

     - If using USB, the jumper must be off.
 - Plug in the power supply.
 The green LED (D53) close to the micro USB port should turn green, and the display should show the NVIDIA logo before booting begins.

-## Install from scratch (skip down to "Download and install the live *.iso" if installing Linux is needed and get back here just after the install)
+## Installation From Scratch Instructions for Linux (skip down to "Download and install the live *.iso" if installing Linux is needed and get back here just after the install)

+##### Dependencies
+    None which aren't covered by this guide.

 ##### Update apt repository package references (ensure system will be up to date)
 ```
 $ sudo apt update